DanielSmithEcology/Janzen_Connell_Habitat_Partitioning_Interactions/README.md

 Code_For_Figures/Visualization_Scripts/
 ```

-Contains helper plotting code.
+Contains code used to make the illustrations.
-*(Not fully streamlined; may require light edits before use.)*
+*(Not fully streamlined; may require light edits before use; not needed for reproducing any results.)*

 ---